rpompen/mkproj-demo/README.md

 There might be a few seconds delay to start.
 If you move the jar file, keep in mind that all paths are relative to the location from where you run, i.e. if the code opening `data/items.edn` is still there, you'll get an error.

+## Check for outdated dependencies

+Run `clj -Auberjar` from the project directory.
+A table of suggested updates (to be put in deps.edn) might be shown.

 ## Study material